STUDENT-INITIATED COURSES

 Students can initiate several kinds of courses: Field Studies (197), Directed or Organized Group Study (98/198), Independent Study (199), and Honors Thesis (H195B).
 Only a grade of Passed or Not Passed is to be assigned in 99, 197, 198, 199 courses.
 H195B must be taken with a letter grade.
 Below are descriptions of these courses:

-• Field Study (197) is conducted in conjunction with an internship at an outside organization whose activities relate to the student’s academic interest.
-As a sponsor, your main responsibility is to ensure the academic validity of the student’s field work.
+• Academic Internship Credit (197) is conducted in conjunction with an internship at an outside organization whose activities relate to the student’s academic interest.
+Please check out the link for more details of the process.
 Students are required to turn in a 2-page proposal detailing the internship, what they will learn, how it fits in with their educational goals, and the student’s project and actual work activities to accomplish these goals.
-Students are also required to turn in a 5-10 page paper at the end of the internship in order to receive a final grade.
+Students are also required to turn in a long paper at the end of the internship in order to receive a final grade.
 The paper must focus on what s(he) learned in economics plus a short assessment of the internship as a learning process.
-You must sign the student's written proposal for the course, which is to be turned in to the Undergraduate Office no later than the third week of the semester.
-As a sponsor, you are also expected to confer regularly with the student and to evaluate the student's final written report.
 Internships are subject to review by the Undergraduate Chair.
 Econ 197 is open only to upper division declared economics majors.

 • Honors Thesis (H195B) is undertaken by a student wishing to complete a primary research and writing project based on study of an advanced topic with faculty sponsor.
 H195B fulfills the thesis requirement for students wishing to earn honors in the major.
 Faculty advisors will apply the following standards to senior honors theses in your advising: (a) The topic should be well delineated, and the student should exhibit an understanding of the topic's intrinsic importance and relation to other economic problems. (b) The paper should be “original.”
 Originality can be demonstrated in a creative synthesis of the work of others, explorations of new data, or in original research.
 A satisfactory thesis should give new insights to the reader. (c) The student should demonstrate an understanding of the basic elements of economic theory and the ability to use the tools of theory in an interesting way or the ability to intelligently criticize received doctrine.
 Acceptable theses contain no errors of elementary economics. (d) The paper should be well written.
 Spelling, punctuation and grammar must be correct.
 Sentences and paragraphs should be well organized.
 You must sign the student's written proposal for the course, which is to be turned in to the Undergraduate Office no later than the first day of RRR week of the preceding semester.
 As an advisor, you are also expected to confer regularly with the student and to evaluate the student's final written report.
 Econ H195B is open only to declared economics majors with senior standing and a major GPA above 3.5 (to be confirmed by the Undergraduate Office).
 Faculty advisors may, at their discretion, set additional requirements.